 To outsource or not to outsource?
-Many banks and credit unions wonder the smartest approach: keep everything in house or outsource certain tasks to knowledgeable vendors to save time and add efficiency.
+Many banks and credit unions weigh which is the smartest approach: keep everything in house or outsource certain tasks to knowledgeable vendors to save time and add efficiency.
 There are many benefits to outsourcing areas like mortgage services, and external challenges today make outsourcing even more attractive.

 More and more banking is done online or via a mobile device today, and financial institutions must adjust to this reality to stay in business.
 Disruptive tech solutions are entering the market offering digital-only banking services, directly threatening long standing financial institutions.
 It is no longer feasible to focus the majority of business operations on the brick & mortar side of the business.